 Fing – Network Tools is a ‘Tools’ category application on Google Play Store.
 The app content is rated for age 3+.
-The latest version of the app is 5.2.1.
+The latest version of the app is 9.2.0.
 The installation of the application is free of cost and all the features of the app are available at no additional charge.
 There is no other version of this application.
-The app functions on devices which run Android 4.1 and above.
-The application received its latest update on March 10, 2017.
+The app functions on devices which run Android 5.0 and up.
+The application received its latest update on 14 September 2020

 Hacking into a Wi-Fi network is no big deal.
 Most users have predictable passwords to start with.
 Users with strong passwords also have their accounts hacked from time to time.
 It is thus quite common to find other people logged on to your network and using your data for which you have to pay a decent sum of money.
 People who hack into your network may also use it for illegal purposes which might land the network owner in hot-water with law enforcement agencies.